mykmal/drab/README.md

 * `gencode.v26.GRCh38.genes.gtf` (under the heading "Reference")
 Move this file to `drab/raw`.

-After obtaining access to the GTEx data in [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) (accession phs000424.v8.p2), follow the dbGaP documentation to download the following files:
+After obtaining access to the GTEx data in [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) (accession number phs000424.v8.p2), follow the dbGaP documentation to download the following files:

 * `phg001219.v1.GTEx_v8_WGS.genotype-calls-vcf.c1.GRU.tar`
 Extract the file `GTEx_Analysis_2017-06-05_v8_WholeGenomeSeq_838Indiv_Analysis_Freeze.SHAPEIT2_phased.vcf.gz` from the tar and move it to `drab/raw`.
 (The other files in the archive are not needed.)